wallarm/product-documentation/docs/latest/api-discovery/rogue-api.md

 Shadow APIs are also displayed among the riskiest endpoints at the [API Discovery Dashboard](dashboard.md).

-## Find rogue APIs by one-time comparison

-You can upload your specification to perform one-time comparison of its content with endpoints revealed by API Discovery up to the moment.
-To do so, in the comparison settings, select to upload from local machine or deselect the **Perform regular comparison** option for specification uploaded from URL.

-Consider the following:

-* You can re‑start comparison at any moment via specification menu → **Restart comparison**.
-* You can download the previously uploaded specification via **API Specifications** → specification details window → **Download specification**.

 ## Specification versions and zombie APIs

-Unlike shadow and orphan APIs, zombie APIs require comparison of different specification versions:
+Unlike shadow and orphan APIs, [zombie APIs](#zombie-api) require comparison of different specification versions:

-* In case of [hourly automatic comparison](#monitor-rogue-apis-on-hourly-basis), just put new version to the URL where you host your specification - it will be processed by an hourly schedule or immediately if you select **Restart comparison** from the specification menu.
+* If during [setup](#setup) the **Regularly update the specification** option was selected, just put new version to the URL where you host your specification - it will be processed by an hourly schedule or immediately if you select **Restart comparison** from the specification menu.
-* In case when regular comparison is not used:
+* If the **Regularly update the specification** option was not selected:

-    * If uploading from URL, change this URL to the new one or put new content to the same URL.
+    * If uploading from URL and having a new content there, just click **Restart comparison**
-    * If uploading from the local machine, open the specification dialog in the Wallarm Console, then upload a new file or the same one with new content.
+    * If uploading from the local machine, open the specification dialog, select new file and save changes.
+File must have a different name.

-    Then save specification, and from its menu, select **Restart comparison**.
+All listed will consider the new content to be a next version of the specification.
+The versions will be compared and zombie API will be displayed.

 ## Working with multiple specifications